Marshmillo/laravel-docker-enviroment/README.md

 # laravel-docker-enviroment

-This repo is a adaptation from https://github.com/aschmelyun/docker-compose-laravel.
+This repo is an adaptation from https://github.com/aschmelyun/docker-compose-laravel.

 ## Usage